muratk3n/thirdwave/en/README.md

 ---

-"Today, the EU is Canada’s second-largest trading partner; nearly $165 billion worth of goods and services flowed between us last year"
+[EU and Canada traded] nearly $165 billion worth of goods and services flowed between us last year"

 "As it stands, the U.K. exports and imports goods and services worth just over £1 trillion ($1.3 trillion) a year [with the EU]"